inlets/inlets.dev/blog/_posts/2021-12-31-inlets-2021-highlights.md

 ---
 layout: post
-title: Happy 3rd Birthday Inlets!
+title: My Highlights of Inlets from 2021
 description: Learn my top five highlights of inlets in 2021, from features to use-cases to a new subscription business model.
 author: Alex Ellis
 tags: review inlets secure private tunnels